prixladi/shamyr-rescues-react/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
-App is ready to be deployed!
+The App is ready to be deployed!

 ## Docker

 ### `docker build .`

-Builds production-ready image.
+Builds a production-ready image.

 ### `docker-compose up`

-Runs app container and builds image if does not exist.
+Runs the app container and builds an image if does not exist.